-• 5 Classes: Oct.
-27 - Dec.
+- 5 Classes: Oct.
+27 Dec.
 1

+- Friday, 9:30 AM 12:00 PM

-College of Fine Arts, TBA
+- College of Fine Arts, TBA

+- Note: Class will not meet on Nov.
+24

 Discover a new world of artistic exploration and connect with humanity by learning to draw another human being.
 Beginning artists will learn the basics of observational drawing in a supportive environment, while experienced artists will enjoy honing their skills through the open studio format of the class.
 Our model will hold a variety of poses for us to observe and sketch.
 Each week we will start with quick gesture sketches and move on to longer drawings.
 You'll be surprised at the progress you make as you develop your new creative skills!
 Bring a pad of newsprint, drawing paper, a soft pencil, and charcoal.